The Association was created at the initiative of researchers during the Faro Conference in 2012.

-The society AWRANA has been officially registered as an international non-profit organisation
+The Society AWRANA was officially registered as an international non-profit organisation

 You can find the official articles of the association below: